bomonike/bomonike.github.io/learn-chinese.md

 ### Flights

-Searching for flights in a private browser window to prevent prices from increasing based on your search history.
-Flights into Taipai City (TPE) is about $900, cheaper than into the mainland.
+PROTIP: Search for flights in a private browser window to prevent prices from increasing based on your search history.
+Flights into Taiwan's Taipai City (TPE) is about $900 cheaper than into the mainland.

-The 12-13 hour SFO (San Francisco) across the Pacific ocean to Shanghai (PVG, SHA) is the shortest direct route to China from the US.
+The shortest direct route to China from the US is the 12-13 hour SFO (San Francisco) across the Pacific ocean to Shanghai (PVG, SHA).
 Flights East-West take 2 hours longer due to headwinds.

+<a target="_blank" href="https://www.youtube.com/shorts/KIMeigR3JN8">PROTIP</a>: There is a pedestrian bridge connecting a parking lot in San Diego into the Tijana, Mexico airport (TIJ) where Volaris & Asiana fly to Beijing cheaply (originating from Mexico City).

 ✈️ Compare prices on Trip.com, Skyscanner, Momondo, and Google Flights.
 Set up price alerts to track drops.
 Consider budget-friendly airlines like <a target="_blank" href="airchina.com.cn">airchina.com.cn</a>, China Southern, or <a target="_blank" href="https://www.hainanairlines.com/">hainanairlines.com</a>.
 Airline prices in China are centrally managed by the TravelSky system (the national GDS).
 So use the Qianwen App + Fliggy (Alibaba's travel platform).

+<a target="_blank" href="https://www.momondo.com/flight-search/SEA,LAX,SFO-SHA,BJS/2026-10-11/2026-10-18?fs=fdDir%3Dfalse&ucs=ggb621&sort=price_a">Search on Momondo.com</a> for cheapest round trip found: in November from SEA, SFO, LA Xto Shanghai (PVG) or Guangzhou (with stops) for as low as $600 on Korean Air, Cathay Pacific.

 Travel on Tuesdays/Wednesdays.
 Book 1-3 months in advance.
 Travel in off-peak months like May, June, September, or November.
 Connecting Flights: one-stop flights via hubs like Dubai, Seoul, Tokyo, or Hong Kong are often cheaper than direct flights.
 Consider flying into a nearby city and taking the high-speed train.
 Check for flight + hotel packages, which can be cheaper than booking separately.